Most Costochondritis and Tietze’s Syndrome is NOT a mysterious inflammation which nobody understands.

-There is a sort of mad disconnect between how costochondritis is understood and fixed in manual physiotherapy in New Zealand, and how it is not understood and not fixed in most other places in the world.
-Of course it’s not a mystery and of course it’s fixable.
+There is a sort of mad disconnect between how most costochondritis is understood and fixed in manual physiotherapy in New Zealand, and how it is not understood and not fixed in most other places in the world.
+Of course it’s not a mystery and of course it’s usually fixable.

 Costochondritis is a scary and confusing (but not life-threatening) condition with pain where your ribs join onto your breastbone.
 Tietze’s Syndrome is just costochondritis with enough inflammation to cause obvious swelling at the rib joints on your breastbone - it’s not a whole different entity.
 Slipping ribs are the same sort of thing where the pain and clicking is further out to the sides at the costochondral junctions, where the bony curves of the ribs change to cartilage.